BaldissaraMatheus/Tasks.md/README.md

   --restart unless-stopped \
   baldissaramatheus/tasks.md
 ```
+Remove the optional variables and paths you don't want to keep, remove `#optional` flags for the ones you want to keep, replace `/path/to/something` with directories that exist in your filesystem, then run it.
+If you decide to set the optional env variable `ENABLE_LOCAL_IMAGES` as `true`, you should also map a volume for `:/api/images/` since Tasks.md does not delete local images when a card is deleted.

+### docker-compose
 For docker-compose, you can see an example [here](https://github.com/BaldissaraMatheus/Tasks.md/blob/main/examples/docker-compose.yaml).
+Use the Docker section above as reference for optional variables and volumes.

 ## 🎨 Customize
 All CSS files are available in the public stylesheets directory, which can be mounted as a docker volume.
 It already comes with 3 color themes: [Adwaita](https://gnome.pages.gitlab.gnome.org/libadwaita/doc/main/named-colors.html), [Nord](https://www.nordtheme.com/) and [Catppuccin](https://github.com/catppuccin/catppuccin).
 To use them, open the file `/stylesheets/index.css` and change the second line to the path of the color theme you want, you can find them under `/stylesheets/color-themes`.